Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Kernel Banzhaf

-Theorem~\ref{thm:objective_approx} is a standard guarantee for leverage score sampling.
-However, establishing the theorem for Kernel Banzhaf requires completely reproving it from scratch because of the incorporation of \emph{paired sampling} in Kernel Banzhaf.
-For the analysis of Leverage SHAP, \cite{musco2024leverage} prove a similar theorem with paired leverage score sampling but using different techniques, since the samples in their algorithm are taken without replacement.
+Despite its relative simplicity, it is possible to prove strong theoretically guarantees on the approximation quality of the Kernel Banzaf method.
+Such guarantees have recently been show for regression-based Shapley evaluation using results on subsampled regression problems from randomized numerical linear algebra \cite{musco2024leverage,woodruff2014sketching,drineas2018lectures}.
+In \Cref{app:theory_guarantees}, we use similar tools to first prove that, using a near-linear number of samples, we can solve the Banzhaf value regression formulation from \Cref{thm:equivalence} near optimally: \begin{restatable}{theorem}{objectiveapprox} If $m = O(n \log \frac{n}{\delta} + \frac{n}{\delta \epsilon})$, Algorithm~\ref{alg:kernel_banzhaf} produces an estimate $\approxphivec$ that satisfies, with probability $1-\delta$,

-The theorem can only be improved in the logarithmic factor and dependence on $\delta$ and $\epsilon$.
-To see why, consider a linear set function where $\mathbf{b}$ is in the span of $\mathbf{A}$.
+\end{restatable} Due to a known lower bound on the sample complexity of agnostic active linear regression \cite{price_chen}, Theorem~\ref{thm:objective_approx} can only be improved in the logarithmic factor on $n$ \cite{price_chen}.
+For constant $\epsilon$ and $\delta$ this is intuitive: in particular, consider a linear set function where $\mathbf{b}$ is in the span of $\mathbf{A}$.
 Then the right-hand side is 0 and we must recover $\phivec$ exactly.
-To do this, we need to observe at least $n$ linearly independent rows hence we need at least $\Omega(n)$ samples.
+To do this, we need to observe at least $n$ linearly independent rows of the regression problem.

-While it gives a strong guarantee, the term in Theorem~\ref{thm:objective_approx} is less interpretable.
-Fortunately, we can use the special properties of $\mathbf{A}$ and $\mathbf{b}$ to prove the following corollary in terms of the $\ell_2$-norm error.